BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/README.md

 This binding integrates the Samsung Smartthings Hub into OpenHAB.
 This is implemented as an OpenHAB 2 binding.

-** Warning - The jar file deployed after 11/13/18 will require that you deploy the revised OpenHabAppV2.groovy file on your hub **
+** This binding only works with the Smartthings Classic App **

 ## Supported things

-The goal is to support all of the bindings in the [Smartthings Capabilities list](http://docs.smartthings.com/en/latest/capabilities-reference.html).
-However all of the devices have not been tested at this time.
-Please test with your devices.
-If you find one that doesn't work [follow these instructions](Troubleshooting.md) to collect the required data so I can work to support it.
+This binding supports all of the Smartthings devices that are defined in the [Smartthings Capabilities list](http://docs.smartthings.com/en/latest/capabilities-reference.html).
+If you find a device that doesn't work [follow these instructions](Troubleshooting.md) to collect the required data so I can be added in a future release.

 ## Discovery